 Pricing will vary depending on the month, peak times, and special events.
 Group rates and season passes are also available as well as discounts for service professionals.

 The railway operates from March to December and has varying schedules based on the time of year.
 On normal operating days, there is only one train leaving at 11 a.m.
 On holidays and during fall foliage season, there are two or more departures.
 Check the updated schedule online at the BRSR's website here.
 Remember that the fall foliage season is a popular timeframe for the railway, so secure your tickets well in advance.

 Train Ride Route

-After departing from the Blue Ridge Station, your destination will continue north toward McCaysville while basking in the views of the Toccoa River and Blue Ridge Mountains.
+After departing from the Blue Ridge Station, your destination will continue north toward McCaysville while basking in the views of the Toccoa River and the Blue Ridge Mountains.
 In one hour you will reach the copper town of McCayville for two hours of free time to explore and grab a bite to eat.

 If you plan your trip accordingly, you can rent a kayak, go tubing, or try white-water rafting down the Ocoee River that crosses over into Tennessee.
 The center of the town divides the border of Georgia and Tennessee, so you can literally be in two states at once when standing in the middle of the road.

 Reboard the train to return to Blue Ridge, completing your 26-mile round trip for a total of four hours.